Crop Disease Forecasting

 How it works

 The application uses data from the IBM Environmental Intelligence Suite gridded site-specific weather data source.
-Crop disease models were developed based on disease information from university researchers around the country including partners of the Crop Protection Network.
+Crop disease models were developed based on disease information from university researchers around the country, including partners of the Crop Protection Network.
+To learn more about the crop disease forecasting tool, watch this step-by-step video: How to Use the Crop Disease Forecasting Tool.

 Contacts